 The Happy Wanderer

 A standard navigational beacon is just over 3 meters in length with a lozenge-shaped metallic casing housing the computerised guts of the thing.
 At the base of the casing is a solitary thruster capable of only the most basic of maneuvers.
 On each side of the body are 'arms' that each hold a bank of navigation lights.
-By changing their colours, these lights can indicate the direction of travel for space traffic, highlight restrictions for shipping - no vessels over a speed a particular area, that sort of thing - , or a half dozen other things that starship crews are familiar with on their travels.
+By changing their colours, these lights can indicate the direction of travel for space traffic, highlight restrictions for shipping - no vessels over a certain speed in a particular area, that sort of thing - , or a half dozen other things that starship crews are familiar with on their travels.
 According to the latest cargo advisory, there was nothing special about navigational beacon NR-1-4470G.

 "This is weird."
 Warren said, pressing keys on the science panel for more information.
 Good thing Mike and Kahled would be up here shortly.